Academic Advisement Handbook

 NOTE: For CET and EET students who are placed in a math course lower than MTH 129, the first semester schedule will be: English, Math, and 3 general education courses selected from History, Civilization, Foreign Languages and Social Science.

-Students in the Associates Degree Program in Liberal Arts and Sciences select courses from a wide range of classes.
+Students in the Associates Degree Program in Liberal Arts and Sciences select courses from a wide range of options.
 Those interested in transferring into a particular four-year program during or after their time in Liberal Arts and Sciences receive guidance from advisors in an effort to overlap individual program requirements with courses that fulfill the Liberal Arts program.
 To get a sense of suggested first semester courses required in a particular area of interest, please read the Liberal Arts and Sciences Freshman Advising Guide on the department website.

 * General Education Electives must be chosen from the lists on pages 18-21.